uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 Even a year or two of experience in Big Tech allows you to "learn the lingo".
 For a huge number of things you could want to do after Big Tech, having a Big Tech line in your CV would open doors, whether those doors are of more boutique technology operators, of venture capital firms or even of governments.
-As a bonus factor, allumni networks are real and are fantastic assets for career growth, whether in or out of Big Tech.
+As a bonus factor, alumni networks are real and are fantastic assets for career growth, whether in or out of Big Tech.

 # Points against Big Tech jobs
 ## Hyper-specialization